iagox86/ctfworkshop-2017-pub/README.md

 And, most importantly, have a look at [PRIMER.md](PRIMER.md), which explains everything you need to know about tools, assembly, and everything else!

+Here are some writeups for BSidesSF - some of these same challenges will appear, in case you want hints (you can also google challenge names, some of them are re-used): https://drive.google.com/drive/u/0/folders/0B1FCNPhYeo0zdVRSOWNaYWp3V00

 These are roughly ordered by difficulty, easiest to hardest.

 # Easier / training challenges